mher/flower/docs/config.rst

 tasks_columns
 ~~~~~~~~~~~~~

-Specifies ordered list of comma-delimited columns on /tasks/ page.
+Specifies list of comma-delimited columns on /tasks/ page.
+Order of slugs in the option is unrelated to order of columns on the page.
 Avalible slugs: `name`, `uuid`, `state`, `args`, `kwargs`,
 `result`, `received`, `started`, `runtime`